Cat5TV/baldnerd_base/README.md

 # baldnerd_base
 Linux base creation tools for single board computers.

+You can download pre-built base images from my blog at https://baldnerd.com/sbc-build-base/

 Before proceeding, the following must be achieved:

 1) A Debian distro is imaged and booted.
 All updates / upgrades have been applied, and system is running well.